JDebstup/ydl-GUI-VBNet/README.md

-# ydl-GUI-VBNet
+# Youtube-DL GUI

-A youtube-dl GUI done in VB.net
+A GUI for youtube-dl done in VB.net.

+Still a work-in-progress.

+Enjoy.